-New Zealand has an Observer Programme and two active port sampling programmes.
-Information on the Observer Programme was provided to the Commission in June, 2009, as part of the accreditation process for the Regional Observer Programme.
+New Zealand has an observer programme and two active port sampling programmes.
+Information on the New Zealand observer programme was provided to the Commission in June, 2009, as part of the accreditation process for the Regional Observer Programme.
+The New Zealand observer programme was audited by the WCPFC in early 2012.

-The Observer Programme is administered by Observer Services within the Ministry of Fisheries, and training courses for new recruits are run generally once or twice a year.
+The observer programme is administered by Observer Services within the Ministry for Primary Industries and training courses for new recruits are run generally once or twice a year.
 The frequency is dependent on attrition of observers and the number of sea-days forecast for the coming fishing year.
 All observer training is being aligned to fall within the New Zealand Qualifications Authority framework and completion of shore-based training, along with some at-sea assessment, results in an internationally recognised qualification.

-Prior to each trip observers receive comprehensive briefings, along with relevant reference material prior to undertaking any at-sea observation of longline vessels.
+Prior to each trip observers receive comprehensive briefings along with relevant reference material prior to undertaking any at-sea observation of longline vessels.
 Observers are provided with an observer manual that includes: details of species identification, what to record for each species caught, biological sampling instructions, and details of operational data to record.

 On longline vessels the observers collect detailed data on all fish and non-fish catch.
-Length or weight is collected for all specimens and most have additional data collected, e.g. sex, maturity stage, and stomach contents.
-We have recorded the stomach content information from 84,298 highly migratory fish (38,498 tuna; 5,049 billfish; 26,317 sharks and 14,434 other species).
+Length or weight is collected for all specimens and most have additional data collected, e.g. sex, maturity stage and stomach contents.
+We have recorded the stomach content information from 90,012 highly migratory fish (41,261 tuna; 5,876 billfish; 28,404 sharks and 14,471 other fish species).
 Physical specimens are often collected, e.g. hard parts for ageing.
 Observers make detailed records of the fishery operation, e.g. hooks per basket, use of floats, light-sticks, hook types, bait types, and snood setup.
 Observers also record information on the behaviour of seabirds and other non-fish species in relation to the fishing operation, e.g. whether seabirds were present during setting or hauling.

-On purse seine vessels it is not possible to sample every individual caught so the observers focus on detailed sampling of the bycatch species and sub-sampling of the target species.
+On purse seine vessels it is not possible to sample the entire catch so the observers focus on detailed sampling of the bycatch species and sub-sampling of the target species.
 To this end New Zealand is working with SPC to conduct trials using observers where different sampling strategies are utilised to assess the effects of sampling bias on species and length composition of the catch.